Alternative Nursing Careers Beyond Bedside Care: What Jobs Can You Do if You Don’t Want to Work with Patients Anymore

 Tip: You don’t have to stop working in a clinical care facility altogether even if you want to leave bedside care – there are many administrative and managerial positions that you can take up!

-Nowadays there are increased opportunities for nurses to leave traditional patient care environments and work as informaticists, analysts, and consultants, as well as project management, implementation, sales, and leadership roles.
+Nowadays there are increased opportunities for nurses to leave traditional patient care environments and work as analysts, consultants, as well as get involved in project management, implementation, sales, and leadership roles.

 In this section, we explore in more detail some of the types of nursing careers you can take up when you wish to pursue non-bedside BSN jobs.